The Website of Novelist Derek Robinson

 MacLeHose_Logo

-MacLehose Press (an imprint of Quercus Books) has published all of my flying novels - three Royal Flying Corps books and four Royal Air Force books.
+MacLehose Press (an imprint of Quercus Books) has published all of my flying novels - four Royal Flying Corps books and four Royal Air Force books.
 Here are the new covers:

 pce cake hullo russia A Good Clean Fight Damned Good Show_new